Silicon Valley Bank is proud to sponsor Atomico’s State of European Tech 2020

 For more than 35 years, Silicon Valley Bank (SVB) has helped innovative businesses and their investors move bold ideas forward, fast.
 SVB provides a range of financial services and targeted expertise to companies of all sizes in innovation centres around the world, including the UK.
 With commercial and international banking services, SVB helps address the unique needs of innovators.
 Learn more at svb.com/uk.

-Silicon Valley Bank is registered in England and Wales at Alphabeta, 14-18 Finsbury Square, London EC2A 1BR, UK under No. FC029579.
-Silicon Valley Bank is authorised and regulated by the California Department of Financial Protection and Innovation (DFPI) and the United States Federal Reserve Bank; authorised by the Prudential Regulation Authority with number 577295; and subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
+Silicon Valley Bank UK Limited is registered in England and Wales at Alphabeta, 14-18 Finsbury Square, London EC2A 1BR, UK (Company Number 12546585).
+Silicon Valley Bank UK Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority (Firm Reference Number 543146).

 Silicon Valley Bank is a subsidiary of SVB Financial Group, a Delaware corporation.
 SVB Financial Group and its subsidiary Silicon Valley Bank are members of the Federal Reserve System and Silicon Valley Bank is a member of the FDIC.